 For the Tacos:

-Toss the cauliflower with 1 1/2 Tbs olive oil and roast for 15-20 minutes, tossing and flipping the cauliflower once while roasting.
-When done, it should still be firm, yet toasty around the edges.
+- Toss the cauliflower with 1 1/2 tablespoons oil and roast for 15-20 minutes, tossing and flipping the cauliflower once while roasting.
+When done, it should still be firm, yet lightly golden around the edges.
 Set aside.

-While the cauliflower is roasting, heat the remaining 1 Tbs olive oil in a large saute pan until it shimmers.
+- While the cauliflower is roasting, heat the remaining 1 Tbs olive oil in a large saute pan until it shimmers.
 Add the onion and saute on medium low for about 5-8 minutes, or just until softened.
 Sprinkle in the salt and cumin and add the chipotles + adobo sauce.
-Stir to coat.
+Stir to coat the onions.
 Add the tomatoes, salsa and roasted cauliflower.
 Stir to warm through, about 5 minutes.
+Adjust salt to taste.
 Remove from heat and put a lid on it until ready to serve.

 For the Chili-Lime Slaw: